-Thanks to technological advancements and streamlined solutions, the healthcare industry continues to improve.
+Thanks to technological advancements and streamlined healthcare solutions, the healthcare industry continues to improve.
 From follow-up appointments to making payments online, the world of healthcare has been ever changed thanks to advancements in technology—in addition to a willingness from providers and healthcare workers to make their lives and the lives of patients more manageable.

 We are not 20 years into this century and this industry continues to move and shift, almost daily.
 Streamlined healthcare is at the frontline of these developments, especially in the current state of the world.
 With everyone staying at home, hospitals, clinics, and providers have been required to make innovative changes that will alter the healthcare industry forever.